portyanikhin/SharpProp/README.md

 * `HumidificationByWaterTo` - the process of humidification by water (isenthalpic) to a given relative or absolute humidity ratio.
 * `HumidificationBySteamTo` - the process of humidification by steam (isothermal) to a given relative or absolute humidity ratio.
 * `Mixing` - the mixing process.
+* `AsJson` - converts the humid air instance to a JSON string.

 ## Examples